More about: 4 Best Day Trips from Queenstown

 An exciting half-day trip to Glenorchy and Paradise from Queenstown is an experience not to be missed if you plan to visit this region of New Zealand.
 Known for their breathtaking scenery and connection to the Lord of the Rings films, these places offer an unforgettable wilderness adventure.

 Departing from Queenstown, the journey to Glenorchy is in itself a treat for the eyes.
 As you enter the mountainous landscape, you'll be treated to panoramic views of the crystal clear lakes and majestic mountains that surround the region.
-Every bend in the road reveals a new natural pearl that will leave adults and children alike in awe, making it one of the best things to do in Queenstown with kids.
+Every bend in the road reveals a new natural pearl that will leave adults and children alike in awe, making it one of the best things to do in Queenstown with kids

 In Glenorchy you can immerse yourself in a charming and picturesque village.
 There you can enjoy some free time to explore its quiet streets, craft shops and cosy cafes.
-In addition, these tours usually also allow you to discover the local architecture, which is among the most remarkable in New Zealand.
+In addition, these excursions usually also allow you to discover the local architecture, which is among the most remarkable in New Zealand.

 The tour can continue to Paradise, a magical and scenic place that could truly be considered a paradise on Earth.
 This is another iconic Lord of the Rings setting, where you will recognise landscapes that were used as backdrops in the films.
 Strolling through the green meadows, meandering rivers and enchanted forests of this destination is an experience that will spark your imagination and allow you to connect with the magic of the trilogy.